developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **OCR -** Optical Character Recognition, a processing mode for acquiring alpha/numeric characters.
 Currently supports English, French, German, Spanish and Portuguese.

-**OMR -** Optical Mark Recognition, a processing mode for acquiring binary (yes/no) data from checkboxes.
+**OMR -** Optical Mark Recognition, a processing mode for acquiring binary (yes/no) data from checkboxes plus an "undecided" state.

 **Picture -** graphical image to be acquired as a file (i.e. `.jpg` file).